WebAssembly/spec/document/core/syntax/instructions.rst

 Branch instructions come in several flavors:
 |BR| performs an unconditional branch,
 |BRIF| performs a conditional branch,
-and |BRTABLE| performs an indirect branch through an operand indexing into the label vector that is an immediate to the instruction, or to a default target if the operand is out of bounds.
+and |BRTABLE| performs an indirect branch through an operand indexing into the label list that is an immediate to the instruction, or to a default target if the operand is out of bounds.
 The |BRONNULL| and |BRONNONNULL| instructions check whether a reference operand is :ref:`null <syntax-null>` and branch if that is the case or not the case, respectively.
 Similarly, |BRONCAST| and |BRONCASTFAIL| attempt a downcast on a reference operand and branch if that succeeds, or fails, respectively.